-- 1.0 Introduction.
-The purpose of this document is to, in simplified terms, explain to proposers major issues pertaining to the Section 3 Business Preference program (Preference) required by Minneapolis Public Housing Authority's (MPHA) funding source, the U.S. Department of Housing and Urban Development (HUD). - 2.0 What is Section 3? - 2.1 Section 3 is a provision of the Housing and Urban Development Act of 1968, which recognizes that HUD funds are typically one of the largest sources of federal funding expended in communities, including those communities served by MPHA.
-Section 3 is intended to ensure that when a contractor has need to hire additional people as the result of receiving a contract from MPHA, preference must be given to low- and very low-income persons residing in Hennepin County, MN (Section 3 resident), or Section 3 business concerns. - 2.2 The requirements pertaining to Section 3 apply only to purchases and contracts MPHA completes for work-the requirements of Section 3 do not apply to purchases or contracts MPHA completes solely for commodities or equipment; meaning, "no work provided, no Section 3 required." - 2.3 Section 3 is race and gender neutral in that preferences are based on income-level and location. - 3.0 What does the term "Section 3 resident" mean? - 3.1 A "Section 3 resident" is: - 3.1.1 A public housing resident of MPHA; or - 3.1.2 A low- or very low-income resident of Hennepin County, MN. - 3.1.2.1 Low- and very low-income within Hennepin County, MN is defined as residents within the following income levels for FY 2015 (Median Income = \$86,600):
+1.0 Introduction.
+The purpose of this document is to, in simplified terms, explain to bidders major issues pertaining to the Section 3 Business Preference program required by the Agency's funding source, the U.S. Department of Housing and Urban Development (HUD).
+Also, hereinafter, a Section 3 Business Preference will be referred to as "Preference."

+2.0 What is Section 3?

+- 2.1 Section 3 is a provision of the Housing and Urban Development Act of 1968, which recognizes that HUD funds are typically one of the largest sources of federal funding expended in communities, including those communities served by the Agency.
+Section 3 is intended to ensure that when a contractor has need to hire additional people as the result of receiving a contract from the Minneapolis Public Housing Authority (hereinafter, "the Agency"), preference must be given to low- and very low-income persons residing in Hennepin County, MN (Section 3 resident), or Section 3 business concerns. - 2.2 The requirements pertaining to Section 3 apply only to purchases and contracts the Agency completes for work-the requirements of Section 3 DOES NOT apply to purchases or contracts the Agency completes solely for commodities or equipment; meaning, "no work provided, no Section 3 required." - 2.3 Section 3 is race and gender neutral in that preferences are based on income-level and location. - 3.0 What does the term "Section 3 resident" mean? - 3.1 A "Section 3 resident" is: - 3.1.1 A public housing resident of the Agency; or - 3.1.2 A low- or very low-income resident of Hennepin County, MN. - 3.1.2.1 Low- and very low-income within Hennepin County, MN is defined as residents within the following income levels for FY 2016 (Median Income = \$85,800):